Bedrock-OSS/bedrock-wiki/docs/guide/software-preparation.md

 -   [bedrock.dev](https://bedrock.dev/): Reference documentation.
 -   [wiki.bedrock.dev](https://wiki.bedrock.dev/): Tutorials and guides.
 -   [MS Docs](https://docs.microsoft.com/en-us/minecraft/creator/): The official microsoft creator portal for addons.

+### Troubleshooting and Additional Help

+-   If the json format is very tricky for you, consider reading the [understanding-json guide](/guide/understanding-formatting).
+-   If you get stuck with an odd error, consider reading the [troubleshooting guide](/guide/troubleshooting).

 ## Your progress so far